realm/realm-dart/README.md

 ## Features

 * **Mobile-first:** Realm is the first database built from the ground up to run directly inside phones, tablets, and wearables.
-* **Simple:** Data is directly [exposed as objects](https://docs.mongodb.com/realm/dotnet/objects/) and [queryable by code](https://docs.mongodb.com/realm/dotnet/query-engine/), removing the need for ORM's riddled with performance & maintenance issues.
-Plus, we've worked hard to [keep our API down to just a few common classes](https://pub.dev/documentation/realm/latest/): most of our users pick it up intuitively, getting simple apps up & running in minutes.
+* **Simple:** Realm’s object-oriented data model is simple to learn, doesn’t need an ORM, and the [API](https://pub.dev/documentation/realm/latest/) lets you write less code to get apps up & running in minutes.
 * **Modern:** Realm supports latest Dart and Flutter versions and is build with sound null-safety.
 * **Fast:** Realm is faster than even raw SQLite on common operations while maintaining an extremely rich feature set.
 * **[Device Sync](https://www.mongodb.com/atlas/app-services/device-sync)**: Makes it simple to keep data in sync across users, devices, and your backend in real-time.
 [Get started](http://mongodb.com/realm/register?utm_medium=github_atlas_CTA&utm_source=realm_dart_github) for free with a template application that includes a cloud backend and Sync.